 This phase II trial tests how well fucoidan works in preventing chemotherapy-related fatigue compared to a placebo in patients with gastrointestinal (GI) or gynecological (GYN) cancer.
 Fatigue poses a burden in patients with malignancies undergoing systemic chemotherapy.
 Fucoidan is a dietary supplement made of complex sugar that contain sulfate groups attached to their sugar units (sulfated polysaccharide) which found in brown seaweed.
 It is thought to have anti-inflammatory, anti-viral, anti-thrombotic, anti-diabetic, and anti-tumor effects in pre-clinical models.
 Giving fucoidan may be effective in preventing chemotherapy-related fatigue in patients with GI or GYN.

-Additional locations may be listed on ClinicalTrials.gov for NCT06855524.
+Study sponsor and potential other locations can be found on ClinicalTrials.gov for NCT06855524.

 Locations matching your search criteria